 Bulloch County Tax Assessment, 1882 – 1888.

-F. Erik Brooks.
+Brooks, F. Erik.
 Defining Their Destiny: The Story of the Willow Hill School.
-(Savannah: The Willow Hill Heritage and Renaissance Center Publishing Group, 2011).
+Savannah: The Willow Hill Heritage and Renaissance Center Publishing Group, 2011.

-“Negroes Shot Flogged In Georgia Statesboroughs Double Lynching,” NY Times, New York, NY, 1904.
+“Negroes Shot Flogged In Georgia Statesboroughs Double Lynching.”
+The New York Times, New York, NY, 1904.